-Prestige Career College is a dba of California Heritage Education (CHE), a California Corporation.
-The members of the Board of Directors for CHE Corporation are Ali Bayrami and Ricardo Prieto.
+California Heritage Education (CHE), a California Corporation DBA Prestige Career College, is governed by a Board of Directors.
+The current members are Ali Bayrami, serving as Chief Executive Officer, and Ricardo Prieto as Corporate Secretary.

 HISTORY

 California Heritage Education Corporation (CHE) was founded in 2018.
 Prestige Career College started to offer training programs in 2019 as an educational institution with an exempt status from the Bureau for Private Postsecondary Education (BPPE) and approvals from the California Department of Public Health (CDPH) for its Nurse Assistant and Home Health Aide programs.
 In 2021, two branch locations were created.
 On April 7, 2022, PCC obtained its full approval from the BPPE as a postsecondary institution offering certificate and diploma programs.
 Subsequently, it obtained approval as a degree-granting institution with a provisional status on July 3, 2023.